-This component provides a theoretical and practical approach to educational methodologies and their application to dental hygiene academia.
+Students are provided with a theoretical and practical approach to educational methodologies and their application to dental hygiene academia.
 Emphasis is on curricular assessment, development, implementation and evaluation.
-Students will gain experience and understand the role and responsibilities of faculty in didactic, clinical, and laboratory course development through the utilization of instructional technology and applicable learning domains.
+Students gain experience and understand the role and responsibilities of faculty in didactic, clinical, and laboratory course development through the utilization of instructional technology and applicable learning domains.

-This component provides focus on the overall health and oral health needs of diverse populations and ways to improve direct access of care.
-Emphasis is placed on the leadership roles of the dental hygienist responsible for administering and implementing dental public health programs.
-Students will gain experience and knowledge in program development, grant writing, research, and methodologies effective in improving oral health.
+In addition students are immersed in public health, focusing on the overall health and oral health needs of diverse populations, ways to improve direct access of care, and learning about the leadership roles of the dental hygienist responsible for administering and implementing dental public health programs.
+Students gain experience and knowledge in program development, grant writing, research, and methodologies effective in improving oral health.

 Concentrated Practicum in Area of Specialization